 Long Wharf - The oldest continually operated wharf in the country, Long Wharf accommodates a number of public and private uses and serves as one of the City's primary water transportation hubs.
-The 402-room Marriot Hotel and garage were opened in 1982 as part of the redevelopment and transformation of the wharf from a blighted property to the modern, service-oriented uses and public open space we currently associate with the Downtown Waterfront District.
-The eight-story, 277,000 square foot brick building with peaked, upper-story massing and bowed harbor-side wall reflects the profile of a cruise ship.
+The 402-room Marriott Hotel and garage were opened in 1982 as part of the redevelopment and transformation of the wharf from a blighted property to the modern, service-oriented uses and public open space we currently associate with the Downtown Waterfront District.
+The eight-story, 277,000 square foot brick building with peaked, upperstory massing and bowed harbor-side wall reflects the profile of a cruise ship.
 The interior lobby is open to the public and connects Christopher Columbus Park to Central Wharf and Old Atlantic Avenue.
 In 2012, the Marriott completed a four-year, \$30 million renovation of the hotel including upgrades to the lobby, the new Waterline restaurant and Harbor View Ballroom, room and suite upgrades, and new public restrooms at the hotel's north entrance.
 As with many buildings constructed adjacent to the elevated Central Artery, the ground plane facing the Greenway does not include many openings other than service and loading entrances.
 Currently, Tia's Restaurant operates on the northern side of the building and various trolley tour companies have ticketing kiosks on the Greenway end of the structure.
 The Marriott and Long Wharf are also bounded to the north by Christopher Columbus Park.
 One of the City's first waterfront parks, it was opened in 1976, updated in 2003, and provides numerous public amenities, including active lawn areas, a play lot, spray fountain, the Rose Kennedy rose garden, a wisteria trellis, and programming throughout the year.

 Additional structures on Long Wharf include the three-story Gardiner Building, which houses the Chart House restaurant, and the brick and granite Custom House Block building.
 This former warehouse, constructed in 1848, consists of five stories and now serves as office space.
-Office and headquarters for Boston Harbor Cruises, a water-dependent use and provider of water transportation services for the MBTA and Boston Harbor Islands, is also located in this building and benefits from proximity to the water transportation terminals at Long and Central Wharves.
-Both the Gardiner Building and the Custom House

-Block are on the National Register of Historic Places.
-The BRA owns many of the wharf's public ways and open spaces, including the popular plaza at the end of Long Wharf.
-Both the north and south sides of the wharf provide water transportation terminals that service the Inner Harbor, Harbor Islands and coastal communities including Winthrop, Salem, Lynn, Quincy, and Provincetown.
+Office and headquarters for Boston Harbor Cruises, a waterdependent use and provider of water transportation services for the MBTA and Boston Harbor Islands, is also located in this building and benefits from proximity to the water transportation terminals at Long and Central Wharves.
+Both the Gardiner Building and the Custom House Block are on the National Register of Historic Places.
+The BPDA owns many of the wharf's public ways and open spaces, including the popular plaza at the end of Long Wharf.
+Both the north and south sides of the wharf provide water transportation terminals that service the Inner Harbor, Harbor Islands and coastal communities including Winthrop, Salem, and Provincetown.
 The terminals service over one million visitors and commuters a year.
-The BRA has administered over \$8 million in waterside and landside upgrades over the past 15 years, including new water transportation terminals on the north and south side of Long Wharf, new and improved sections of Harborwalk, and seawall stabilization, as well as public amenities, such as benches and wayfinding signage.
+The BPDA has administered over \$8 million in waterside and landside upgrades over the past 15 years, including new water transportation terminals on the north and south side of Long Wharf, new and improved sections of Harborwalk, and seawall stabilization, as well as public amenities, such as benches and wayfinding signage.
+Boston Waterboat Marina is also located on the north side of the wharf, serving as Boston's oldest continually operating marina facility, which provides transient dockage for about 40 to 50 boats.